 Finally, in many cases, car accident victims will find themselves facing allegations of comparative fault.
 Under South Carolina’s “modified comparative fault” law, if you are up to 50 percent at fault in an accident, your financial recovery will be reduced in proportion to your percentage of fault.
 If you are 51 percent or more at fault, your claim will be barred entirely.

-Discuss Your Car Accident Claim with a Rock Hill, SC Personal Injury Lawyer Today
+Discuss Your Car Accident Claim with a Rock Hill, SC Auto Accident Lawyer Today

-Due to the complexities of South Carolina’s car accident laws, if you have been seriously injured in a collision, it is strongly in your best interest to speak with an experienced car accident attorney.
+Due to the complexities of South Carolina’s car accident laws, if you have been seriously injured in a collision, it is strongly in your best interest to speak with an experienced auto accident lawyer.
 To schedule an appointment at Lewis Law Firm LLC, call us at 803-327-1103 or request a free consultation online today.